deanmalmgren/flo/README.md

 ```

 5. Contribute!
 There are several [open issues](issues) that provide
-   good places to dig in and several [other ideas](#features) that
+   good places to dig in.
-   haven't been translated into issues yet.